 Premises liability is a legal concept in personal injury cases.
 Because property owners are required by law to keep their property safe, if someone is injured, they may be subject to legal recourse.
 One of the most common and well-known types of premises liability cases are "slip and fall" cases.

 Premises liability lawsuits are not uncommon.
 They are typically the action of choice when an individual is injured on public or private property and the property owners can be held liable for their negligence.
 In order for a victim to receive compensation for their injuries, their lawyer must be able to provide evidence that the property owner knew about the hazardous conditions before the victim was injured.
 If you are a victim of property owner negligence and you're looking for answers to your questions, you've come to the right place.
-We get a lot of frequently asked questions about premises liability lawsuits that we want to address to ensure you can easily access some of the answers you may be searching for before continuing with a premises liability lawsuit.

 What Are the Different Types of Premises Liability Claims?